 Add a little oil back to the pan, increase the heat to high and added the drained beef and cook until browned.
 About 8-10 minutes.

 Now move the meat to one side and add the veggies back to the pan.
 Cook and stir for a minute or two until veggies are reheated.

 Serve with heated tortillas, sour cream, guacamole and anything else you like.
-An easy way to heat tortillas is sprinkle a dish towel with some water, put tortillas inside and heat in a microwave on high for one minute.
+A simple way to heat tortillas is to sprinkle a dish towel with some water, put tortillas inside and heat in a microwave on high for one minute.